 Reheating Creamy Philly Cheesesteak Pasta

-- Microwave: Transfer a portion to a microwave-safe bowl.
-Heat on medium for 2-3 minutes, stirring halfway through.
+- Microwave: Transfer to a microwave-safe bowl.
+Heat in 30-second intervals, stirring in between until hot.

-- Stovetop: In a skillet over low heat, add a splash of milk or cream while reheating.
-Stir frequently until heated through.
+- Stovetop: In a skillet over medium heat, add a splash of milk or cream while stirring until heated evenly.

 Frequently Asked Questions